NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 3. If the required number of simultaneous PIR triggers took place within the prescribed time, the alarm raises, with the payload `alarm`.

 The environmental sensors publish MQTT messages on the topics `alarmW/temperatureDS18B20-C`, `alarmW/temperatureBMP085-C`, and `alarmW/pressure-mB`, with the payload comprising the current date and time and the measured temperature or pressure in the units indicated in the topic.
-It is interesting to see how the two sensors measure slightly different temperatures, generally within 0.5 C of each other.
+It is interesting to see how the two sensors measure slightly different temperatures, generally within 0.5 C of each other during transients, but closely matched under soaked conditions.

+The long strings with the date and temperature/pressure described above obviously did not work in OpenHab, because OpenHab expected only float values.
+And mind you, there should also not be any leading spaces in the string either, only numbers and decimal.
+To provide the required format for OpenHab, three new topics were created that works with OpenHab:  `home/alarmW/temperatureDS18B20-Cs`,  `home/alarmW/pressure-mBs`, and `home/alarmW/temperatureBMP085-Cs`.
+This means three more messages, but at least we still retain the time stamped versions.

 Here are two screen dumps of the MQTT messages on another computer: